You're ready to hire an AI Facilitator. But are you ready to lead one?

 The structured discovery process is built for problems that don't have an obvious answer - we could call them wicked problems: cross-functional, ambiguous, with no single owner and no clean solution.
 A process like Problem Framing creates the conditions for collective intelligence to surface when individual experts alone can't.
 If the problem is too simple or too contained, the method is overkill and the room will feel it.
 If the answer has already been decided and the session is really a validation exercise, the process becomes obsolete.
 The first problem needs to be genuinely complex enough that the organization actually needs a structured way to think through it together.

-The ideal first problem is aligned with strategy, has genuine stakeholders who want the answer, and is complex enough that nobody has solved it yet.
-That combination is not that rare and selecting it is the leader's job.
+The ideal first problem is aligned with strategy, involves stakeholders who want an genuine answer, and is complex enough that nobody has solved it yet.

 There is one more option worth considering: make the leadership team itself the first room.